 This course is tailored to reflect the first course (Fundamentals of Engineering) in the Engineering Sequence at RCBC.
-It involves student collaboration and focused interdisciplinary academic application related to a specific engineering design project.
+It involves student collaboration and focused interdisciplinary academic application related to a specific engineering design problem(s).
+In addition to learning team project management skills, each design problem is of a complexity that requires an understanding of the "systems of systems" design approach, where each student is solely responsible for the design and implementation of a major subsystem of the team project.
 Electronic, mechanical, and computer-aided drafting lectures and lab modules are designed to give students the skills to design, build, document, and present a working project.
 Each team prepares a written report, gives an oral presentation, and demonstrates their multidisciplinary project.
-Projects must contain at least two elements of electronic, mechanical, architectural, and/or civil engineering design.
+Projects must contain at least two elements of electronic, mechanical, architectural, and/or civil engineering design and incorporate elements of the latest trends in technology (for example, the "internet of things" and/or "swarm computing" concepts).